connor-bats/AnnaChatBot/README.md

           Guys this is the first version of this app, so it dosent have that much replies to your need , there are margin of errors.
           So if you find it not too accurate We are Genuenly sorry about that, but we promise to make the voice assistant/chatbot more sophisticated in the near future.
 So yeah Thanks :)

+                                      WE ARE THINKING OF DEPLOYING IT TO THE WEB IS IT A GOOD IDEA?